 Board of Directors

-Founded as a not-for-profit cooperatively owned company, Noble REMC is governed by a 11-person elected board of directors (district territories) made up of consumers (members) of the REMC.
-Directors are elected on a rotating basis at our annual meeting.
+Founded as a not-for-profit cooperatively owned company, Noble REMC is governed by a 9-person elected board of directors (district territories) made up of consumers (members) of the REMC.
+Directors are elected on a rotating basis at our annual meeting on the first Saturday in June.
+Click here for a list of current directors by territory.

 Noble REMC is a leader in local economic and community development.
 Many of our employees and directors have been an integral part of many community organizations, garnering numerous awards.
 Most noteworthy is the Noble REMC Operation Round Up® Trust Fund, funded by consumers allowing us to round up their bill and using the combined contributions to support community organizations and projects.
 See the Operation Round Up web page for details.